awsdocs/iam-user-guide/doc_source/id_roles_create_policy-examples.md

 }
 ```

-## Using a Resource\-based Policy to Delegate Access to an Amazon S3 Bucket in Another Account<a name="example-delegate-xaccount-S3"></a>
+## Using a Resource\-Based Policy to Delegate Access to an Amazon S3 Bucket in Another Account<a name="example-delegate-xaccount-S3"></a>

 In this example, account A uses a resource\-based policy \(an Amazon S3 [bucket policy](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucketPolicies.html)\) to grant account B full access to account A's S3 bucket\.
 Then account B creates an IAM user policy to delegate that access to account A's bucket to one of the users in account B\.